The William Faulkner Collection

 Please note that W.W.
 Norton holds copyright to all of Faulkner’s published works.
-If you would like to reproduce original manuscript materials from our collection that pertain to these published works, including holograph drafts and typescripts, please contact:
+If you would like to publish images in print or online of original manuscript materials from our collection that pertain to these published works, including holograph drafts and typescripts, please contact:

 Ms. Claire Reinertsen

 W. W. Norton & Company Inc.

 For permission to quote from or publish images in print or online of any of Faulkner’s unpublished works or correspondence, please contact:

 8332 Melrose Avenue

 West Hollywood, California 90069